Datsun 510: North America

+Europe

-As well as American and Oceanic markets, the 510 was also imported into Europe.
-First imports were delivered shortly after the announcement of the car in Japan and was one of the models to spearhead the brand.
-The first UK imports were announced at the October 1968 Motor Show.
-The first models were the L16 saloons, with the estate versions following shortly after.
-L13 models arrived in early 1969, and a series of minor updates and equipment changes followed - as dictated by the changes made for the US market.
+The first European imports were delivered shortly after the announcement of the car in Japan, spearhead the brand there.
+UK imports were announced at the October 1968 Motor Show.
+The L16 saloons appeared first, joined shortly by the estate.
+L13 models arrived in early 1969, and a series of minor updates and equipment changes dictated by the US market followed.
 The L14 model replaced the L13 in October, 1970, and was imported with the L16 until May, 1972, when the car was replaced by the far more successful (in the UK) 610.
-Nissan imported about 4000 510 models into the UK, and less than 10 of those original UK spec cars are known to exist.
+Nissan imported about 4,000 510 models into the UK.
 Nissan established a proper dealer network around the time the 510 was discontinued, (Octav Botnar was instrumental in the massive success of the brand in the UK) so the 510 never really received the marketing nor recognition that was achieved in other countries.
-All official imports in the UK were four-door saloons or estates, but several two-doors and at least one four-door SSS version are in the country.
+All official imports in the UK were either four-door saloons or estates.